sandywalker/webui-popover/README.md

 WebUI-Popover
 =============

-A lightWeight popover plugin with jquery ,enchance the  popover plugin of bootstrap with some awesome new features.
-It works well with bootstrap ,but bootstrap is not necessary!
+A lightWeight popover plugin with jquery, enchance the  popover plugin of bootstrap with some awesome new features.
+It works well with bootstrap, but bootstrap is not necessary!

 Browser compatibility: ie8+,Chrome,Safari,Firefox,Opera